NLnetLabs/cascade/doc/manual/source/hsms.rst

   needed by the PKCS#11 module to be loaded.
 - Use the (vendor specific) PKCS#11 module setup process to create a token label and PIN that Cascade should use to authenticate with the HSM.
-- (optional) Generate a proper TLS certificate for use by :program:`kmip2pkcs11` and set the :file:`/etc/kmip2pkcs11/config.toml` settings ``cert_path`` and ``key_path`` to point the certificate file and accompanying private key.
+- Optionally generate a proper TLS certificate for use by :program:`kmip2pkcs11` and set the :file:`/etc/kmip2pkcs11/config.toml` settings ``cert_path`` and ``key_path`` to point the certificate file and accompanying private key.
 If you omit these settings :program:`kmip2pkcs11` will generate a long-lived